fzyzcjy/flutter_rust_bridge/book/src/tour/api.md

 # `native/src/api.rs`

-This is where exported functions, structs and enums live.
-You can import code from other files, but only those *defined* here will be eligible for code generation.
+This is the default entry point for your library.
+Only functions defined here will be eligible for codegen.
-This limitation is expected to be lifted once [fzyzcjy/flutter_rust_bridge#319](https://github.com/fzyzcjy/flutter_rust_bridge/pull/319) lands.
+Functions may use types not defined in this file as parameter or return types, but those types must have been imported through `pub use` so that they are visible from `native/src/bridge_generated.rs`.

 Furthermore, structs and enums may only comprise of types that are themselves eligible for code generation.